FINANCIAL AID

 $1000

-Awarded to Indigenous students from BC First Nations groups (non-status/self-identifying included), enrolled in a minimum 60% course load in any program or field.
-The students must demonstrate financial need.
-The students are expected to submit an application, a budget form and a letter to the Three Links Foundation explaining their educational goals and how the award will help them achieve those goals.
-The letter should also include a description of any leadership experience the student has demonstrated in their community.
-A $1000 bursary awarded to a full-time Indigenous student from BC First Nations groups (non-status/self-identifying included).
-The recipient must attend either the Merritt or Vancouver campus.
-The NVIT Registration Office must receive applications by 4:30 PM on March 15.
+Awarded to Indigenous students from BC First Nations groups (non-status/self-identifying included), enrolled in minimum 60% course load in any program or field from either campus.
+The students must demonstrate financial need, educational goals and how the award will help them achieve those goals.
+They must also include a description of any leadership experience the student has demonstrated in their community.

 $1000